raoul2000/raoul2000.github.io/content/posts/filter/index.en.md

 `filter` returns a sequence of items from the *collection* for which *f* returns TRUE

-> In the above animation, *f* returns TRUE when the item is a circle or when it is orange.
+> In the above animation, *f* returns TRUE when the item is a triangle or when it is blue.

 [filter](https://clojuredocs.org/clojure.core/filter)